s-hagan12/aws-deepracer-follow-the-leader-sample-project/README.md

 1. Switch to the root user before you source the ROS 2 installation:

         sudo su

+1. Stop the `deepracer-core.service` that is currently running on the device:

+        systemctl stop deepracer-core

 1. Source the ROS 2 Foxy setup bash script: